Cantera/cantera/cantera/trunk/doc/sphinx/compiling.rst

 * Sundials

   * Required to enable some features such as sensitivity analysis.
+  * Strongly recommended if using reactor network or 1D simulation capabilities.
   * https://computation.llnl.gov/casc/sundials/download/download.html
-  * Known to work with version 2.4; Support for versions 2.3 and 2.2 is deprecated.
+  * Known to work with versions 2.4 and 2.5; Support for versions 2.3
-  * Does not yet work with version 2.5.
+    and 2.2 is deprecated.
   * To use Sundials with Cantera, you may need to compile it with the ``-fPIC`` flag.
 You can specify this flag when configuring Sundials::